gnetsanet/CodeDeploy/README.md

 ## Requirements

-- IAM role for EC2 to access S3
+- IAM role for EC2 to access S3 ( I do think this is needed if you revision location is Github - i.e. application is stored in Github )

 - IAM role for CodeDeploy to access and interact with EC2

 ```
 sudo yum update